rickfurt/markdown-preview/README.md

 # Markdown Previewer Project - Codepen - https://codepen.io/rickfurt/pen/NJqPWw
-## FreeCodeCamp - Front End Libraries Project.
+### FreeCodeCamp - Front End Libraries Project.

 ------------
-The main goal for the project was to use a front end library in this case ReactJs to create an Input type Plain Text and for the Output should be converted to Markup.
+The main goal for the project was to use a front end library and for this project using React Js and Marked API that allows the user to write Github-flavoured markdown into the text editor and directly converts to markup in the preview component.

 For this project I've Used the **MarkedJs Api**.